-Could full-spectrum cannabis oil, derived from cannabidiol (CBD)-rich cultivars, utilizing the cannabinoid-rich flowers to maintain beneficial terpenes during the extraction process, be a viable treatment option for patients with Asperger syndrome and their caregivers?
-It turns out, this type of CBD-rich cannabis oil is showing some promise.
+Full-spectrum cannabis oil, derived from cannabidiol (CBD)-rich cultivars, utilizing the cannabinoid-rich flowers to maintain beneficial terpenes during the extraction process is showing some promise as a viable treatment option for patients with Asperger syndrome and their caregivers.

-Whole-plant CBD oil has demonstrated effectiveness in treating numerous incurable conditions.
-Among them are epilepsy, cancer, and Parkinson’s disease.
-Some studies have indicated that CBD oil may also serve as a legitimate treatment for ASD, including Asperger syndrome.
+Whole-plant CBD oil has demonstrated potential for treating numerous incurable conditions.
+Among them are epilepsy, cancer, and Parkinson's disease.
+Some studies have indicated that CBD oil may also serve as a treatment for ASD, including Asperger syndrome.

 One study published in 2013 in the Journal of Autism and Developmental Disorders documented that children with autistic disorders have an increased number of cannabinoid receptors on their circulating white blood cells, suggesting an imbalance in their endocannabinoid systems (ECSs).
 Measuring endocannabinoid levels has been difficult because these compounds are made on-demand when needed and then broken down as soon as they are used.

 Another study, by researchers from Stanford University in California and published in Molecular Autism in 2018, documented that children with autism have lower levels of anandamide compared with children not diagnosed with autism.
-Anandamide is one of the brain’s prominent inner cannabinoids, and it works to balance the neurotransmitter messages that are sent between cells.
-Without this compound, cells are sending inappropriate or overwhelming messages.
-This is the basis of treating autism with cannabis medicine, as both of the preceding studies demonstrate an endocannabinoid deficiency in children with ASD.
+Anandamide is one of the brain's endocannabinoids, and it works to balance the neurotransmitter messages that are sent between cells.
+Without this compound, cells send inappropriate or overwhelming messages.
+This is the basis of treating autism with cannabis, as both of these studies demonstrate an endocannabinoid deficiency in children with ASD.

 Further, a 2018 Israeli study examined the effects of oral CBD and THC on 60 children with autism.
-Researchers reported strong improvement in behavioral outbreaks of 61 percent of the children following the treatment.
+Researchers reported strong improvement in behavioral outbreaks in 61% of the children following treatment.
 However, fewer than half of the children experienced notable improvements in communication and anxiety.
-In either case, the sample size was limited, only one variety of cannabis was trialed, and the results may not offer definitive answers.
+In either case, the sample size was limited, only one variety of cannabis was tested, and the results may not offer definitive answers.
 The scientists were nonetheless encouraged by the study and are now conducting a clinical trial with 120 children.

-Beyond clinical trials, researchers have uncovered that a significant percentage of children with Asperger syndrome and other ASD diagnoses have been successfully treated with CBD-rich cannabis oil.
-Survey results published in 2019 in Remedy Review revealed that more than 40% of parents have tried some type of CBD for their children with ASD.
+Beyond clinical trials, researchers have uncovered other evidence that a significant percentage of children with Asperger syndrome and other ASD diagnoses have been successfully treated with CBD-rich cannabis oil.
+Survey results published in 2019 in Remedy Review revealed that more than 40% of parents of children with ASD have tried some type of CBD treatment.

-Since Anderson’s son turned 8 years old, she has been treating him with CBD oil which she claims has reduced his seizures while addressing his ASD symptoms.
-She said, “My son is horribly anxious, but when we give him his CBD, he’s cool as a cucumber.”
+Anderson claims the CBD oil has reduced her son's seizures while addressing his ASD symptoms.
+She said, “My son is horribly anxious, but when we give him his CBD, he's cool as a cucumber.”